 - Potentially exposed employees who have symptoms of COVID-19 should self-isolate and follow the steps laid out here by the Centers for Disease Control and Prevention.

-- Additional support and guidance for workers during COVID-19 available here (Public Health – Seattle & King County)
+- Support and guidance for workers during COVID-19 available here (Public Health – Seattle & King County)

 Non-medical questions about COVID-19 including business related issues?